 Why do lips get chapped?

 The skin on your lips is much thinner than the skin on the rest of your body, and does not have sweat or oil glands.
 This means the skin on your lips can dry out much more quickly than the skin on your face, for example, as there are no protective oils to keep in moisture.
+Chapped lips in winter are especially common, as cold air and low humidity can sap the moisture from lips.

 How to get rid of chapped lips